Skip to content

 When you run your FastAPI app and open Swagger UI (/docs),

-your endpoints will display clean, predictable response schemas like this:
+your endpoints will display clean, predictable response schemas like this below:

 - Successful API Response?